-A STUDY ON CONCEPTUAL METAPHOR IN CLIMATE CHANGE DISCOURSE
+An analytical STUDY OFCONCEPTUAL METAPHOR IN CLIMATE CHANGE DISCOURSE

 Abstract:

 Climate change has always been an increasingly heated topic.
 Discourse related to climate change will use a large number of conceptual metaphors to better bridge the gap with readers and reduce the difficulty of understanding.
 Therefore, this paper takes the climate change discourse in Knowable Magazine as the corpus to analyze the distribution, frequency, and functions of ontological metaphor, orientational metaphor, and structural metaphor.
 It is found that among the selected climate change discourses, the ontological metaphor is used most frequently, followed by the orientational metaphor, while the frequency of the structural metaphor is relatively low.
 This is related to the adaptability of the three types of conceptual metaphor to the climate change discourse.
 In addition, ontological metaphor, orientational metaphor, and structural metaphor, while simplifying the expression of abstract concepts, can also serve as a warning or an encouragement.
 The research findings imply that authors of climate change discourse can moderately use conceptual metaphors to help readers better understand the issue.
 It is hoped that this study can enhance understanding of climate change and provide references for climate change communication.